otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 only message 3 from Bob, but she has not received message 1 and 2, Alice will derive the keys to validate and decrypt message 3.
 If the message is valid, all chain keys used for derivation are deleted but the message keys are kept.
 In this case, chain keys for message 1 and message 2 are deleted.
-These stored message keys remain stored until an appropriate interval (defined by implementers) triggers its deletion.
+The stored message keys remain stored until an appropriate interval (defined by implementers) triggers its deletion, which partially defends against the second attack.

 Second, to fully defend against attack 2, sessions are expired if no new ECDH keys are generated within a certain amount of time.
 This encourages keys to be